-Whirling the one sword round his head,A great wheel in thesun,He sent it splendid through the sky,Flying before theshaft could fly--It smote Earl Harold over the eye,And bloodbegan to run.He sent it splendid through the sky,And blood
+Whirling the one sword round his head, A great wheel in the sun, He sent it splendid through the sky, Flying before the shaft could fly-- It smote Earl Harold over the eye, And blood began to run.

-Colan stood bare and weaponless,Earl Harold, as in pain,Strove for a smile, put hand to head,Stumbled and suddenly felldead;And the small white daisies all waxed redWith blood outof his brain.State of the state of t
+Colan stood bare and weaponless, Earl Harold, as in pain, Strove for a smile, put hand to head, Stumbled and suddenly fell dead; And the small white daisies all waxed red With blood out of his brain.

-And all at that marvel of the sword,

-Cried out.
-Said Alfred: "Who would see

-VerilyCast like a stone to slay,

-Signs, must give all things.VerilyMan shall not taste of victory

-away."Till he throws his sword
+And all at that marvel of the sword, Cried out.
+Said Alfred: "Who would see Verily Man shall not taste of victory away."
+Cast like a stone to slay, Signs, must give all things.
+Till he throws his sword

-Then Alfred, prince of England, And all the Christian earls,
+Then Alfred, prince of England,

+And all the Christian earls,